 Second session covers: more intricate whistle shapes and finishes

-Please note each class, Part 1 and Part 2, must be purchased separately.
+Please note that each class, Part 1 and Part 2, are sold separately.

 - Whistle structure basics

 - Domed armature (such as plastic teaspoons, a ping-pong ball, etc.)

 - Bake & Bend Sculpey, for curved mouthpieces or whistle bodies